VolcanicArts/vrcosc.com/docs/V2/SDK/handlers.md

 `OnPartialSpeechResult` occurs every 1.5 seconds while the user is still talking.

-`OnFinalSpeechResult` occurs when the user has stopped talking and a final, more accurate, recognition is done.
+`OnFinalSpeechResult` occurs when the user has stopped talking and a final more accurate recognition is done.

 ## Client Events Handler
 VRCOSC scans VRChat's logs for certain events, meaning you can implement `IVRCClientEventHandler`.